Special routes of U.S. Route 24: Paris business loop

+Illinois

 Washington business loop

 U.S. Route 24 Business (US 24 Bus.) is a business route of US 24 in Washington, Illinois.
 Starting at a hybrid interchange with US 24, US 24 Bus. and Illinois Route 8 (IL 8) begin due southeast.
 IL 8 is assigned to travel west, while US 24 Bus. travels east, forming a 1.3 mi wrong-way concurrency.
 On this concurrency, both routes travel on a four-lane divided highway, signed as McClugage Road.
 After the concurrency ended, US 24 Bus. then turns eastward along Washington Road, continuing on another four-lane highway.
 As the business route reaches downtown Washington, the road downgrades to a three-lane street (Peoria Street) with a center turn lane.
 In downtown, just past the Convert 13.25 overpass, the business route comes across a traffic circle called Washington Square.
 The route continues as Walnut Street with three lanes.
 At the city limit, the route downgrades to a two-lane road.
 As the route nears Eureka, the route curves north toward Cruger, where the route meets US 24 and ends.

 Before the business route was established, US 24 ran through Washington.
 By 1994, a bypass was under construction.
 It was eventually finished in 1995 and was then designated as US 24.
 The old alignment was later signed as US 24 Bus.

+Indiana

 Logansport business loop

 U.S. Route 24 Business (US 24 Bus.) is a business route of US 24 from Dunkirk to New Waverly, Indiana.
 At a partial cloverleaf interchange in Dunkirk, US 24 turns south onto US 35.
 Market Street continues east as US 24 Bus.
 Entering Logansport, the road briefly curves south and then back east toward downtown.
 After crossing the Eel River and entering downtown, US 24 Bus. splits into a one-way pair.
 Eastbound traffic continues to use Market Street, while westbound travels along 24th Street, Broadway, and Eel River Avenue.
 After the pair, the business route continues east on two-way traffic.
 After leaving Logansport, the road becomes Logansport Road for the rest of the business route.
 Also, the road begins to parallel the north bank of the Wabash River.
 After meandering along the river, the business route ends at US 24 (Hoosier Heartland Highway).
 The road continues east toward Peru with no designations.

+Ohio

 Toledo bypass route

 U.S. Route 24 Bypass (US 24 Byp.) was a bypass route of US 24.